 The Web Adaptor has its own setup and installation guide which is separate from the Portal for ArcGIS installation.
 You must install the Web Adaptor on a machine running a web server.
 This can be a machine already running Portal for ArcGIS or a separate machine.

 Three setups are available for the Web Adaptor and, depending on your web server and operating system, you will choose one of them:

-- ArcGIS Web Adaptor (Java Platform) setup allows ArcGIS Server to integrate with Java EE servers such as WebSphere and WebLogic.
+- ArcGIS Web Adaptor (Java Platform) setup allows Portal for ArcGIS to integrate with Java EE servers such as WebSphere and WebLogic.
 The setup is available for Windows and Linux.
 For more information, see Installing ArcGIS Web Adaptor (Java Platform) on Windows or Installing ArcGIS Web Adaptor (Java Platform) on Linux.